improve-ai/tracker-trainer/README.md

 # Improve AI Gym: Track Decisions & Rewards, Train Decision Models

-The Improve AI Gym is a set of services that run on AWS for tracking decisions and rewards from Improve AI client SDKs and managing the training of decision models.
+The Improve AI Gym is a stack of services that run on AWS for tracking decisions and rewards from Improve AI SDKs and managing the training of decision models.

 These services are packaged into a Virtual Private Cloud that you deploy on AWS.
-A such, all data remains private to you and there are no dependencies on third parties other than AWS.
+A such, all data remains private to you and there are no operational dependencies on third parties other than AWS.

 # Deployment

 ## Fork this repo

-**For now, we suggest installing the Gym by forking this repo.
+**For now, we suggest installing the Gym by making a private fork of this repo.
 We are also considering packaging the gym as an NPM package or a Serverless Framework Plugin.
 Please send suggestions for deployment packaging to support@improve.ai**

 ## Install the Serverless Framework